bhaamfe6/AdvancingMyLifeTraining020821/Notes/access-modifiers.md

 # Java: Access Modifiers
-Access modifiers help to restrict the accessibility of a class, consttructor, field, or method.
+Access modifiers help to restrict the accessibility of a class, constructor, field, or method.
 We have four possible access modifiers in Java, from most restrictive to least:
 1. **Private**
     - Allows for access only within the same class
 2. **Default**